Dr. Thomas Pani

 Protocol Berg workshop in Berlin Protocol Berg v2 · Berlin, DE 25-Minute Solidity Fuzzer Hands-on protocol fuzzing workshop

-Better reliability usually does not come from "more tests".
-It comes from testing the right behavior.
+Better reliability does not come from "more tests" alone.

 What this looks like